 *Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

-1. A sling is an essential baby travel item…for stress relief at the airport
+1. An Ergobaby 360 is the best baby carrier for travelling…for stress relief at the airport

-2. A sling is an essential baby travel item…when there aren’t any seat belts
+2. An Ergobaby 360 is the best baby carrier for travelling…when there aren’t any seat belts

-3. A sling is an essential baby travel item…when you want to go shopping
+3. An Ergobaby 360 is the best baby carrier for travelling…when you want to go shopping

 While I try to avoid shopping with little ones at all costs (it’s just too stressful and normally ends with me having to dash out of changing rooms naked), perusing the odd market while you’re abroad is a definite must.
 Strap that wriggly human into place on your body, take a ton of snacks for distraction/bribery, stay just long enough and you’re golden!

-4. A sling is an essential baby travel item…when you want to go exploring
+4. An Ergobaby 360 is the best baby carrier for travelling…when you want to go exploring

 Most buggies are not made for off-roading and repeated punctures, mud on the tyres and a soggy undercarriage are all things I’m sure you could do without when travelling.
 Not to mention the difficulty of pushing the thing in the first place.
-Of course, they’re great for shady snoozes and saving your backs, but a baby sling or rucksack (below) is just so much more flexible for exploring, particularly on mixed terrain.
+Of course, they’re great for shady snoozes and saving your backs, but an Ergobaby 360 carrier or rucksack (below) is just so much more flexible for exploring, particularly on mixed terrain.

-Escalators, crowds, a gap to mind…It’s bad enough getting on public transport with a heavy bag let alone a couple of mini people and their paraphenalia.
-If you can use a baby sling for at least one of them, I think your fluster levels will be much more manageable.
+Escalators, crowds, a gap to mind…It’s bad enough getting on public transport with a heavy bag let alone a couple of mini people and their paraphernalia.
+If you can use a baby carrier for at least one of them, I think your fluster levels will be much more manageable.

-6. A sling is an essential baby travel item…when you need to be a packhorse
+6. An Ergobaby 360 is the best baby carrier for travelling…when you need to be a packhorse

-Even when your children have long since mastered the art of walking, 95% of the time they will still demand to be carried.
-Baby slings can assist with the number of children you can carry at once…much like a packhorse.
+Even when your children have long-since mastered the art of walking, 95% of the time they will still demand to be carried.
+Baby carriers can assist with the number of children you can carry at once – much like a packhorse – making trips to and from any destination with all your extra baby and toddler baggage a little bit easier.

-7. A sling is an essential baby travel item…when you find yourself in an exceptional situation
+7. An Ergobaby 360 is the best baby carrier for travelling…when you find yourself in an exceptional situation

 Travelling has a way of throwing you into unique circumstances that create crazy memories.
-Say, for example you and your 10-month old get offered the chance to drive a boat down the Chao Phraya River in Bangkok…if you’re wearing a baby sling, your multi-tasking skills will be second-to-none.
+Say, for example you and your 10-month old get offered the chance to drive a boat down the Chao Phraya River in Bangkok…if you’re wearing a baby carrier, you are more likely to shine as a multi-tasking genius!

 Hats off to you if you’ve managed to avoid burning, garrotting and impaling yourself while going about your daily life with only one hand, while the other balances a baby.
-If you haven’t evolved extra arms since having a child, then a baby sling can make all the difference in completing household chores – only really works with tiny bubbas though…
+If you haven’t evolved extra arms since having a child, then an Ergobaby 360 carrier can make all the difference in completing household chores – only really works with tiny bubbas though…

-9. A sling is an essential baby travel item…when you need to strike a pose
+9. An Ergobaby 360 is the best baby carrier for travelling…when you need to strike a pose for your Instagram

-If there’s a sunset and you feel compelled to strike the ‘classic Egyptian’ pose as I like to call it, then a baby sling provides you with use of both your arms with which to achieve this.
+If there’s a sunset and you feel compelled to strike the ‘classic Egyptian’ pose as I like to call it, then an Ergobaby 360 carrier provides you with use of both your arms with which to achieve this, creating a beautiful shot for your Instagram feed.
 And if that doesn’t convince you, nothing will.

 What crazy sling situations have you found yourself in?
 Let me know in the comments below!